 Use spices to brighten otherwise simple meals, like cinnamon, turmeric, and ginger.
 Buy seasonal fruits and vegetables and look in the frozen section for things like spinach and peas.
 Frozen is just as healthy, almost always cheaper, and you don’t need to worry about forgetting it in the fridge and having to throw out food.

-This recipe utilizes seasonal pumpkin, cooked chickpeas, coconut milk, and lots of warm spices to make it a little more interesting.
+This healthy chickpea stew utilizes seasonal pumpkin, cooked chickpeas, coconut milk, and lots of warm spices to make it a little more interesting.
 I usually add tomatoes to my stews but left them out the first time I made it because it was a Sunday and the shops were closed.

 Not adding tomatoes made the stew much cozier and let the spices really shine.
 I added spinach after my first trial and you could leave it out, but it helps to boost the nutrition content.
-Served over brown rice it’s a filling meal that’s perfect for this time of year.
+Choose either fresh or frozen, or sub in hardier winter greens like kale.
+Served over brown rice it’s a filling meal that’s perfect throughout fall and winter.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-- 1 small pumpkin chopped into 4 cm chunks (about 2 cups)
+- 1 small pumpkin, cut into 4 cm pieces (about 2 cups)

 - 1/2 teaspoon cumin